SFEL8000 - Philosophy of Science for the Social Sciences

 Learning outcome

-To give the students extensive training in philosophy of science and the application of perspectives of philosophy of science on the research process.
+To provide students with extensive training in the philosophy of science and the application of philosophical perspectives on the research process.

 Knowledge: The doctoral student

-• has a good overview of the field of philosophy of science, including concepts, perspectives, theories and conflicts, and has knowledge of its implications for own research.
+- has a good overview of the field of philosophy of science, including concepts, perspectives, theories, and conflicts, and has knowledge of its implications for their own research.

-• can identify basic paradigmatic traditions within social science and knows the importance of these traditions for contemporary social science and their consequences for interdisciplinary perspectives.
+- can identify basic paradigmatic traditions within social science and understand the importance of these traditions for contemporary social science, as well as their implications for interdisciplinary perspectives.

-• has a reflective approach, based on philosophy of science, to the knowledge- fronts within her/his research field.
+- has a reflective approach, based on the philosophy of science, to the knowledge fronts within her/his research field.

-• has a reflective approach, based on philosophy of science, to the relation between robustness and innovation in research.
+- has a reflective approach, based on the philosophy of science, to the relation between robustness and innovation in research.

 SFEL8000 = A course of laboratory character

-The course has largely what could be called a "laboratory character", meaning that concepts and topics of philosophy of science are applied on research within the participant's own research tradition.
-Consequently, it is to prefer that the participants have begun working with the thesis, making it possible to relate their own work to themes of philosophy of science.
-If the participant not formally has begun working with the thesis it is necessary that a research plan is formulated, specifying research questions, method (s) and theoretical perspective (s).
+The course has largely a "laboratory character", meaning that concepts and topics from the philosophy of science are applied to research within the participant's research tradition.
+Consequently, it is preferable that participants have begun working on the thesis, making it possible to relate their work to themes in the philosophy of science.
+If the participant has not formally started working on the thesis, it is necessary that a research plan is formulated, specifying research questions, method (s), and theoretical perspective (s).

 Course materials